 Manoj Dias was born and raised in the Theravada Buddhist tradition.
 Since 2020 he is the co-founder and VP of Wellness at Open in California.
 Open acquired A—SPACE, Australia’s first multidisciplinary drop-in meditation center, which Manoj had founded in 2015.
 In 2019 Manoj became Australia’s first and only lululemon global meditation ambassador, a role he uses to champion more accessible and inclusive wellness experiences for the under-privileged and marginalized.
-In March 2021, Manoj’s first book, STILL TOGETHER will be released through Hardie Grant Publishing in Australia and the U.K. and Chronicle Books in the U.S.
+Manoj’s first book, STILL TOGETHER was published during the pandemic in 2021 by Hardie Grant Publishing in Australia and the U.K. and Chronicle Books in the U.S.

 Nina George is the author of the #1 Indie and New York Times bestselling novel THE LITTLE PARIS BOOKSHOP, and the national bestseller THE LITTLE FRENCH BISTRO.
-Her latest, THE BOOK OF DREAMS, is "an emotionally stunning novel", that received starred reviews in which Nina is compared to Isabel Allende.
+Her third novel, THE BOOK OF DREAMS, is "an emotionally stunning novel", that received starred reviews in which Nina is compared to Isabel Allende.
 On behalf of Keil & Keil, Cecile B Literary Agency sold North American and British Commonwealth rights to George’s next novels.
 THE LITTLE VILLAGE OF BOOK LOVERS is published by Ballantine US and Michael Joseph UK in Summer 2023.
 In addition to being a bestselling novelist, Nina George is the President of the European Writers' Council as well as a journalist, advocate for author rights, and storytelling teacher.
 She lives with her husband in Berlin, and Brittany.
 Photo: © Urban Zintel © Nina George

 Rabeah Ghaffari's debut TO KEEP THE SUN ALIVE was selected for the Indie Next List and chosen by The Millions among 2019's Most Anticipated Books.
 In addition to the rave and starred reviews, the novel was lauded by Powell's Books as "...the perfect novel..." and a "tenderhearted novel ... showing the enduring ramifications of filial and political violence" by the New Yorker.
 Ghaffari's narration of her novel's audio edition was nominated for a Voice Arts Award.
 Rabeah Ghaffari is an Iranian-born author, dramaturge, and filmmaker whose directorial debut the documentary The Troupe featured Tony Kushner while Producer Patricia Field commissioned her feature screenplay The Inheritors.
 Ghaffari is based in New York and Mexico.

-Born in Hue, Vietnam, Thich Nhat Hanh is a Buddhist monk, poet, scholar, and human rights activist who transitioned January 22, 2022 at the age of 95.
+Born in Hue, Vietnam, Thich Nhat Hanh, a Buddhist monk, poet, scholar, and human rights activist who transitioned January 22, 2022 at the age of 95.
 In 1967, Dr. Martin Luther King, Jr. nominated him for the Nobel Peace Prize.
 He is author of more than one hundred books, and is one of the best known Buddhist teachers in the world today.
 Previous best-selling books include Being Peace and Buddha Mind Buddha Body.
 He lives at Plum Village, his meditation center in France, and travels worldwide, leading retreats on the art of mindful living.
-Many of his books have been New York Times bestsellers and received accolades, most recently a Gold Nautilus Book Award for THE ART OF LIVING (HarperOne, 2017).
+Many of his books have been New York Times bestsellers and received accolades, including a Gold Nautilus Book Award for THE ART OF LIVING (HarperOne, 2017).
 His last book ZEN AND THE ART OF SAVING THE PLANET is now the basis for the online course offered by Plum Village.